danielvarennikov/HackBGU/README.md

 Change views/error.jade views/index.jade views/layout.jade for all the written stuff

-After successfully installing dependencies and running bin/www.js you should see:
+After successfully installing dependencies and running bin/www.js you should see (localhost:3000):

 ![Image](Screenshot.png)